 In addition to heresy, there were major persecutions against the church by the Roman emperors.
 Christians were being martyred for refusing to declare, “Caesar is god” and to burn incense to him on the altar.
 Polycarp refused to do so, and was executed accordingly, as were other believers.2 The Caesars hated Christians for worshipping Jesus and were paranoid of being deposed by this “King” who rose from the dead.
 Any civil uprising initiated by the Jews would be blamed on the Christians, and the Caesars, anxious to stamp out rebellion, acted swiftly.
 Peter, Paul, James and the other apostles were not executed for promoting Jewish observances (HWA insists that the apostles kept the O.T.
 Law and Commandments and required them of new converts).
 Remember, it wasn’t illegal to observe these customs since Judea had been under Roman rule for some time.
 Even though the Roman authorities despised Jewish customs, they were allowed and not considered unlawful.
 Jewish citizens could not be (and were not) arrested for observing the Sabbath or holy days, as one can clearly see from N.T. scriptures that Jews (including Jesus) walked about freely during the Sabbaths and Feasts.
 That was never the point (although HWA made us think that it was).
 The point was that the apostles were executed for the testimony of Jesus Christ as the Living Messiah and King.
 They didn’t die so Jewish customs could prevail!
 In spite of heavy persecution, the early church survived and began to grow and thrive throughout the empire.

 HWA wants his reader to believe that since the death of Christ, God’s true church had been mercilessly persecuted by the “false Roman church” (started by Simon Magus), which eventually won control through the Council of Nicaea, initiated by the “pagan” ruler Constantine.
-He claims that both the Trinity doctrine [i. e., the Father is fully God, the Son is fully God and the Holy Spirit is fully God –but they are united in the fullness of one God.
-Also read: Is the Trinity Pagan?] and the Easter-Passover observance were finally made into law, but “they couldn’t make it truth.”
+He claims that both the Trinity doctrine [i.e., the Father is fully God, the Son is fully God and the Holy Spirit is fully God –each are distinct yet are one God3] and the Easter-Passover observance were finally made into law, but “they couldn’t make it truth.”
 He claimed that the Quartodeciman Controversy occurred because God’s true church was observing the Passover on the 14th of Nisan, but the Rome church wanted to impose the pagan Easter Sunday festival onto the whole empire, and eventually succeeded through Constantine.
 Let’s take a closer at how HWA misquotes and slants history.
 We will examine what the early church fathers (Irenaeus) and historians (Eusebius) have recorded.

-HWA argued that Polycrates was “another disciple of Christ’s true Christianity” and began a battle called the Quartodeciman Controversy (p.53).
+HWA argued that Polycrates was “another disciple of Christ’s true Christianity” and began a battle called the Quartodeciman Controversy (p.53 in Mystery of the Ages).
 In the Ambassador College Bible Correspondence Course this quote from Eusebius was used in order to prove that the early church observed the Passover on Nisan 14.
 The Correspondence Course (Lesson 33, “The Passover,” p.
 14, 1969) quotes the following historical records: (emphasis theirs)

 Comment: The apostles who spent time in Asia Minor—among whom was the apostle John—appointed Polycarp over the Church of God in Smyrna.
-Notice what early Catholic3 historians admit about him.
+Notice what early Catholic4 historians admit about him.

 “But Polycarp also was not only instructed by apostles, and conversed with many who had seen Christ, but was also, by apostles in Asia, appointed BISHOP of the CHURCH OF SMYRNA… He it was who, coming to Rome in the time of Anicetus, bishop of Rome around 154 A.D., caused many to turn away from the…heretics to the Church of God, proclaiming that he had received this one and sole truth from the apostles…”